LAUNCH OF OUR STREAMING PLATFORM:

 - Project by Schaubühne Berlin – direction by Yael Ronen

 This platform will allow the partner theatres to highlight the artists and productions they produce and support through high quality digital content, as well as to increase their own visibility on the European scene.
-This platform is also an opportunity for them to develop their digital presence and to contribute to the appropriation of this medium – rich in potential – by the sector.
+This platform will also be an opportunity for them to develop their digital presence and to contribute to the appropriation of this medium – rich in potential – by the sector.

-For the general audience, the professionals of the sector, and other interested actors from the educational and associative spheres, prospero-theatre.tv will be a place to find high quality recordings of plays, and related contents, coming from all over Europe.
+For the general audience, the professionals of the sector, and other interested actors from the educational and associative spheres, www.prospero-theatre.tv will be a place to find high quality recordings of plays, and related contents, coming from all over Europe.

-Prospero is available on www.prospero-theatre.tv.
+Our platform is available on www.prospero-theatre.tv.

 The official kick-off press conference will take place in Avignon during the festival, at the Novotel Avignon Centre, together with the different partners and journalists from the different countries of the network.